ketjow4/SmartSVM/README.md

 # SmartSVM

-How to setup VCPKG manager
+How to setup VCPKG manager --- Not needed anymore

 https://thatonegamedev.com/cpp/how-to-manage-dependencies-with-cmake-and-vcpkg/